GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 Whats the difference bewteen the Residue HIS+A0015_ pKa/Em=6.178 and the pka in the table?

-Reminder that the purpose of the MFE calculation is to determine if the ionized or un-ionized form is favored at a specific pH.
-Positive values indicate the unionized form is favored over the ionized and vice-versa.
-For example in the results above we can see that the vdw interaction slightly favors the ionized form of the Histidine.
+The purpose of the MFE calculation is to assess whether the ionized or neutral state of a residue is energetically favored at a given pH.
+Positive MFE values indicate that the neutral form is favored relative to the ionized form, while negative values indicate the opposite.
+In the results above, the van der Waals contribution slightly favors the ionized state of AspA170 in PSII.
+We can see that the total pairwise interaction also greatly favors the ionized form of APSA1170.
+This is chemically reasonable, as the residue must remain negatively charged to coordinate the positively charged ions of the oxygen-evolving complex (OEC).